dominicbosch/webapi-eca/pages/installation.md

 {% highlight json %}
 {
-  "http-port": 8125,            # The port on which the system listens for requests "db-port": 6379,              # The db-port where your redis instance is listening "log": {                      ### logging configurations
-    "mode": "development",      # if set to productive no expensive origin lookup is performed and logged "io-level": "info",         # the log-level for the std I/O stream "file-level": "info",       # the log-level for the log file "file-path": "server.log"   # log file path, relative to cwd "nolog": "false"            # false if no log shall be generated at all.
-Mainly used for unit tests }
+  "http-port": 8125,
+  "db-port": 6379,
+  "log": {
+    "mode": "development",
+    "io-level": "info",
+    "file-level": "info",
+    "file-path": "server.log",
+    "nolog": "false"
   }
+}
 {% endhighlight %}

+The configurations properties are:

+  - http-port: The port on which the system listens for requests
+  - db-port: The db-port where your redis instance is listening
+  - log: Logging configuration
+    - mode: If set to productive no expensive origin lookup is performed and logged
+    - io-level: The log-level for the std I/O stream
+    - file-level: The log-level for the log file
+    - file-path: Log file path, relative to cwd
+    - nolog: False if no log shall be generated at all.
+Mainly used for unit tests

 Start the server: